Anderillium Viceroy Butterfly Orange

 Performance in the pen:

 The performance was mixed.
-There’s a medium-wet flow, but it didn’t feel consistent across all of the test nibs.
+There’s a medium flow, but it didn’t feel consistent across all of the test nibs.
 The ink outright refused to write from the needlepoint on both the Tomoe River and Midori MD papers and had difficulties with the others.
-The other nibs didn’t have any difficulties writing through the other nibs, but there was a noticeable feeling of dryness through the broad, tub, and architect nibs.
-Otherwise, the finer nibs felt lubricated enough to write comfortably, but I would still suggest pairing this ink with a wetter pen.
+The ink didn’t have any major difficulties writing through the other nibs, but there was a noticeable feeling of dryness through the broad, stub, and architect nibs.
+The finer nibs feel lubricated enough to write comfortably, but I still wish the ink were a little slicker.
+This ink may also be prone to hard starts in some pens if you lift off for too long when writing.

 My personal thoughts...

-Written in a Leuchtturm1917 notebook with a Carolina Pen Company Charleston “Fire Opal” (Fine)
+Written in a 52 gsm Tomoe River notebook with a Carolina Pen Company Charleston “Fire Opal” (medium nib).

 Other inks in the Lepidopteran Series: